userfrosting/learn/18.advanced/11.events/docs.md

 ## Built-in events

-Theses are the events the Framework and default sprinkles uses.
+These are the events the Framework and default sprinkles uses.
 You can easily listen to them in your Sprinkle to customize the behavior of the built-in sprinkle.

 | Event                                                            | Description                                                                                                       |
 |------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|